Omar Al Saqqaf: Personal life and death

 Al Saqqaf was married and had three children.
 He had a good command of the English and French languages.

 Al Saqqaf was attending the United Nations General Assembly on the Palestine issue in New York City when he died of a cerebral thrombosis at the Waldorf Astoria Hotel on 14 November 1974 at age 51.
 His body was brought back to Jeddah for burial.

 Awards

-Al Saqqaf was the recipient of the Nile Sash of Egypt which was awarded to him on 30 July 1974.
+The Spanish President Francisco Franco awarded Al Saqqaf the Grand Cross of the Order of Civil Merit on 15 February 1974.
+Al Saqqaf was also the recipient of the Nile Sash of Egypt which was awarded to him on 30 July 1974.